deic-dk-retired/gossamer/readme.md

 ### Dashboard

 This section shows the most relevant network information.
-Metrics such as bandwidth, incoming and outgoing packets etc. that are essential for network analysis and mitigation of attack are displayed here.
+Metrics such as throughput, incoming and outgoing packets etc. that are essential for network analysis and mitigation of attacks are displayed here.
 Some charts are shown by default but a user can add or remove their own favourite charts here so that they can get a quick overview of what is going on.

 We are working on adding time range and other relevant filters to each chart.
 Also when a user clicks on a data point then a popup must display the rules that were created because of the anomaly and clicking on that popup must navigate the user to the specific rule in the /all rules/ section.